Authored by the expert who managed and guided the team behind the Laos Property Pack

 Can I buy property in Laos without a residence permit?

-Yes, you can generally buy property in Laos without a residence permit, especially condominium units in qualifying projects or lease-based structures, though you will need a valid passport with lawful entry status such as a tourist or business visa.
+In most cases, yes, you can buy property in Laos without a residence permit, especially for condominium units in licensed projects or for lease-based structures, though you will still need a valid passport with a lawful entry visa, proof of funds, and sometimes additional documentation depending on the seller and the local authorities.

-Buying a home in Laos does not automatically grant you any visa or residency rights, as Laos is not marketed as a "golden visa" destination where property purchases unlock long-term residence permits.
+Buying a home in Laos does not automatically grant you any visa or residency rights, because Laos does not have a property-to-residency "golden visa" program like some other countries in the region, so your immigration status and your property ownership remain two completely separate tracks.

 Can US citizens own land in Laos?